ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 - `goose redo` - re-apply the latest migration.
 For example, `goose ydb "grpc://localhost:2136/local?go_query_mode=scripting&go_fake_tx=scripting&go_query_bind=declare,numeric" redo`.
 - `goose down` - rollback the last migration.
 For example, `goose ydb "grpc://localhost:2136/local?go_query_mode=scripting&go_fake_tx=scripting&go_query_bind=declare,numeric" down`.
 - `goose reset` - rollback all migrations.
 For example, `goose ydb "grpc://localhost:2136/local?go_query_mode=scripting&go_fake_tx=scripting&go_query_bind=declare,numeric" reset`.

+{% note warning %}

-  > Be careful: the `goose reset` command will revert all your migrations using your statements in blocks `+goose Down`.
-This also means that all your data in the database will be erased.
+Be careful: the `goose reset` command will revert all your migrations using your statements in blocks `+goose Down`.
+In many cases it might lead to all data in the database being erased.
+Make sure you regularly do backups and check that they can be restored to minimize impact of this risk.

+{% endnote %}